matteobortolazzo/FunctionalArithmeticEvaluator/README.md

 * **F#TailRecChar** uses tail recursion but it works on a list of character instead of substrings.
 And it looks like this version is great for very long expressions.

 However, tail recursion can be a nightmare, at the beginning.
-Look at the interpreter, the easier thing to implement recursively:
+Look at the interpreter, the easiest component to implement recursively:

 ```fsharp
 let rec evaluate node =